The Web Development Course People

 The next link is to the examples by Prof. Annunziato:

 The next link is to the CS 5610 GitHub site by Prof. Annunziato:

-Links to 2014 Fall Sites for Faculty and Students
+Links to Spring 2015 Sites for Faculty, Assistants, and Students

 You will maintain two versions of your student site.
 One site will be maintained locally on your machine and will be the version that you edit and enhance in Visual Studio.
 The other site will be the production site that lives on the college IIS web server.
 You will move files from your local site to the web server when you believe that the code is bug-free.
 You should immediately test after such a move and you should normally pull back the changes if you detect bugs.

 If you need help with debugging, you may temporarily leave bad code

 on the IIS server and send e-mail to

 However, if bad code entirely crashes your site, pull it back right